Yagavi1994/Yagavi1994/README.md

 # Hi, I'm Yagavi Kannadhasan! 👋

 Welcome to my GitHub profile!
-I'm an aspiring **Full Stack Developer** with a passion for creating intuitive and user-friendly applications.
-I have hands-on experience with various web technologies, and I'm eager to contribute to meaningful projects.
-Below, you'll find an overview of my skills, projects, and more!
+I'm a Full Stack Developer recently qualified with a Diploma in Software Development from Code Institute.
+Presents ability to produce clean, maintainable and re-usable code.
+Experience building responsive websites using HTML, CSS, JavaScript & Python.
+Possesses good Problem Solving & Communication skills with a passion for creating intuitive and user-friendly applications.
+Looking to obtain an opportunity as a Junior Full Stack Developer that will allow me to build on my skills and pave the path for my career in the Software industry.

 ## 🚀 About Me